dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/running_full_node.md

 https://autostake.com/networks/dydx/

-## Pruning Settings
+## Configure Pruning Settings

-For optimal storage, use the following pruning setting in the app.toml file:
+For optimal storage, use the following pruning setting in your `app.toml file`:

 ```bash
 # 2 latest states will be kept; pruning at 10 block intervals.